-But....it wasn't enough.
-It never is right?
 We wanted more customized terrain.
-We wanted to build pieces that were tailor made to our scenarios we were playing, etc. Dave started doing some research and began cutting his teeth on modeling via tinkercad.
-After about 3 months of modeling, making early prototypes, and learning how to print self made files (STL's), Dave decided that tinkercad wouldn't be powerful enough to make the detailed models that were required for both the group and now some growing interest from the reddit community (Star Wars RPG) for the models that were developed.
-Over the last 6 months, Dave started learning "real" modeling software, in this case, Autodesk Fusion 360, Blender, Meshmixer, etc.
+We wanted to build pieces specific to the scenarios we were playing.
+Dave started doing some research and began cutting his teeth with modeling via Tinkercad.
+After some months of modeling, printing early prototypes and learning how to print self made files (STLs), Dave decided Tinkercad didn’t offer enough horsepower to produce the detail desired.
+So Dave set his sights on learning Autodesk Fusion 360 and Blender.

 On August 18, 2017 at GenCon, a big announcement was made introducing Star Wars™:Legion and we knew this was a game we had to play.
 Finally a game with tactical battles similar to 40k but in the Star Wars universe - we went all in.
 We started by identifying a good scale (~32-34mm) for terrain, researching what boards could look like, scratching out concepts, learning the game mechanics to incorporate into our designs and launched our first piece of terrain: The Small Desert House.

 We have and will continue to support the wargaming community by providing terrain and custom tables for many of the North American events including LVO, Northeast Open and Adepticon.
 As our small band continues to grow in skill and production methods Imperial Terrain will continue to deliver high quality 3d printed terrain to our customers.

 Our principle design goals have always been, and will continue to be: